renesas/ra-fsp-examples/example_projects/ek_ra4l1/USBX_paud/USBX_paud_ek_ra4l1_ep/readme.txt

 	   	Verify "Headphones (USB Audio Demonstration)" and "Microphone (USB Audio Demonstration)" appears.

 	3. Open the J-Link RTT Viewer to view the application status messages.

+Note: Due to limited RAM, EK-RA4L1 cannot support the default Host Interface MME, which requires a minimum audio buffer of 100ms.
+      Please change the Host Interface to Windows WASAPI (requires a minimum audio buffer of 10ms) in all Audacity windows.
+      For detail, please refer to the usbx_paud_notes.md.

 	4. Play an audio file (eg. .wav, .mp3) using an audio player (example Audacity) on host PC.